 6. Remember that every single detail matters

-The User Experience is everything that happens to your users when they interact with your business or organisation via your website, application or online communications.
+The User Experience is everything that happens to your users when they interact with your business or organization via your website, application or online communications.
 It includes everything they see, hear and do as well as their emotional reactions.

 Tubik Studio: Juicy Player